ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 Learning functional programming (FP) has been one of the best things I could do for my programming skills.
-It changed the way I reason about code and the way I solve problems, it made me see code in a different way and it's been really beneficial to simplify my programs in terms of logic and internal works.
+It changed the way I reason about code and the way I solve problems, it made me see code in a different light and it's been really beneficial to simplify my programs in terms of logic and internal working gears.

 When learning FP there are several paradigm shifts that you will have to go through and they are all necessary **to become proficient**:

-* pure functions and Immutability;
+* pure functions and immutability;
-* new concepts, techniques and tools;
+* new concepts, techniques, patterns and tools;
 * declarative programming;
-* use math to reason on your code (ok, this one is not really necessary...).
+* use math to reason on your code (ok, this one is not really necessary but fun...).

 In my opinion these are quite big conceptual shifts and they will probably require a lot of practice before you can comfortably reason and work with them.
 They are very different from the traditional